Multi-vendor getting started for admin

 Step 1: Ensure that the addon Multi-vendor is active

 A regular single-seller X-Cart store is transformed into a multivendor marketplace by the addon Multi-vendor.
-The store administrator must ensure that this addon is active.
-More info on the management of addons in X-Cart is available in the section Managing addons.
+The store administrator can check whether they are using the X-Cart Multivendor edition by checking the “Installed Addons” section of the store: th addon “Multi-vendor” must be active.
+Information on the management of addons in X-Cart is available in the section Managing addons.

 Step 2: Choose the multivendor mode